Is my child too ill for school?

 Do get advice from your pharmacist.
 Encourage your child not to rub their eyes and to wash their hands regularly.

-If your child has an ear infection and a fever or severe earache, keep them off school until they're feeling better or their fever goes away.
+If your child has an ear infection and a high temperature or severe earache, keep them off school until they're feeling better or their high temperature goes away.

 Hand, foot and mouth disease